-Adult Retrieval Victoria (ARV), can facilitate a three way conversation for advice on patient management with a specialist from a major trauma service.
+ARV can facilitate a multi-party conversation for advice on patient management with an array of specialist services.
 This should be considered early in the course of patient care, particularly for patients with:

 Any critical or life-threatening thoracic injury.

 It is important to note that an exhaustive clinical workup or interventions are not always necessary or appropriate prior to transfer.
 Stabilisation and ensuring life-threatening problems are addressed, as well as taking measures to prevent deterioration, are essential aspects of early care.
 Delaying transfer to obtain laboratory results or imaging studies may delay access to definitive treatment.
 Often such studies must be repeated at the receiving facility regardless.